aarmiller/SimEpi/assignments/week3.md

 ================
 Due 2/18/2021

-Required packages for this assignment
+These are the required packages for this assignment.
+You may also want to install and load the `zoo` package.

 ``` r
 library(tidyverse)